ismawno/vulkit/README.md

 ## Building

 The building process is (fortunately) very straightforward.
-Because of how much I hate how CMake cache works (I just don't even know what configuration I am building half of the time as soon as I am 3 or 4 `cmake` commands in), I have left some python building scripts in the [setup](https://github.com/ismawno/vulkit/tree/main/setup) folder.
+Because of how much I hate how the CMake cache works, I have left some python building scripts in the [setup](https://github.com/ismawno/vulkit/tree/main/setup) folder.

+The reason behind this is that CMake sometimes stores some variables in cache that you may not want to persist.
+This results in some default values for variables being only relevant if the variable itself is not already stored in cache.
+The problem with this is that I feel it is very easy to lose track of what configuration is being built unless I type in all my CMake flags explicitly every time I build the project, and that is just unbearable.
+Hence, these python scripts provide flags with reliable defaults stored in a `build.ini` file that are always applied unless explicitly changed with a command line argument.

 Specifically, the [build.py](https://github.com/ismawno/vulkit/blob/main/setup/build.py) file, when executed from root, will handle the entire CMake execution process for you.
 You can enter `python setup/build.py -h` to see the available options.

 If you prefer using CMake directly, that's perfectly fine as well.
 Create a `build` folder, navigate into it, and run `cmake ..`.
 All available Vulkit options will be displayed.